Banandana/CodeSwarm/README.md

 ### ⚠️ Status
 - Experimental software under active development
 - Use with caution and test thoroughly
-- Feedback and bug reports welcome
+- Feedback and bug reports NOT welcome.
+Don't bother me.

 ---